JanMiksovsky/blog/src/about.md

 ## Puzzlehunts

 Friends and I fielded a team for the 1995 edition of [The Game](<https://en.wikipedia.org/wiki/The_Game_(treasure_hunt)>), an elaborate semi-annual 24-hour puzzlehunt.
 Winning conferred the dubious honor of being expected to host the next Game.
 We designed a puzzlehunt around a fictitious game show called "Hope2Die", and the experience of [designing the puzzles](/posts/2010/12-20-what-designing-a-user-interface-shares-with-creating-a-puzzle.html) was enjoyable.
+My favorite puzzle was probably "Hope2Die Aerobics", in which a group of players collectively synchronized their movements in order to generate the digits of a phone number.
+One player said, "I get that we were acting as components in a logic circuit, but what kind of sick mind _combines electrical engineering with aerobics?_"

-I was inspired later to create smaller-scale puzzlehunts for some of my children's birthday parties, and they were all immensely fun for me, my kids, and their friends.
+I was later to created smaller-scale puzzlehunts for some of my children's birthday parties, and they were all immensely fun for me, my kids, and their friends.
 One standout was "Professor Pete’s School for Sensitive Youngsters", which combined whimsical humor with interesting puzzles and activities, all while teaching the kids that their bodies have many more than five senses.

 ## Microsoft Money